 Skip to main content

 You may also specify the number of few-shot examples to use.
 The default is 5.
-If your examples will tend to be very long, you may want to set this number lower to save tokens - whereas if your examples tend to be short, you can set a higher number in order to give your evaluator more examples to learn from.
+If your examples are very long, you may want to set this number lower to save tokens - whereas if your examples tend to be short, you can set a higher number in order to give your evaluator more examples to learn from.
 If you have more examples in your dataset than this number, we will randomly choose them for you.

 Make corrections